dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Trim_Alignments.py -i /bin/Trim/ -f nexus -a both --gt 0.08
 ```
-> Above command will trim alignments present in the directory `Trim/` using the gap threshold method with a value of 0.1, and output files in fasta format.
+> Above command will trim alignments present in the directory `Trim/` using the gap threshold method with a value of 0.08, and output files in fasta format.

 ---------------

 ### Fasta_Convert.py <a name="FC"></a>

 The goal of `Fasta_Convert.py` is to convert a directory of aligned fasta files into both phylip and nexus formats.
-Note this should only be used after records have been renamed with species or accession names, as the original NCBI description lines will cause issues with writing other file formats.
+Note this should only be used after records have been renamed with species labels (format `genus_species` or `genus_species_subspecies`) or accession numbers, as the original NCBI description lines will cause severe issues with writing other file formats.

-    Output_Phylip_Files:
-           [NAME].phy - The phylip format alignment.

-    Output_Nexus_Files:
-           [NAME].nex - The nexus format alignment

 #### Basic Usage: